StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

 ## Install StackState

+{% hint style="info" %}
+For environments without internet access, also known as air-gapped environments, first follow [these extra instructions](./no_internet/download_prerequisites.md).

+Also make sure to follow the air-gapped instalaltion instructions whenever those are present for a step.
+{% endhint %}

 1. [Create the project where StackState will be installed](openshift_install.md#create-project)
 2. [Generate the `values.yaml` file](openshift_install.md#generate-values.yaml)
 3. [Create the `openshift-values.yaml` file](openshift_install.md#create-openshift-values.yaml)